bcowdery/supybot-predb-plugin/README.md

 ## Configuration

-A sample configuration file `pre.cfg.sample` is provided
+A sample configuration file `pre.cfg.sample` is provided.
+Rename the file to 'pre.cfg', fill in your PRE.iM Accesskey and you're good to go.

 ```config
 [PreDb]